ICBO 2025 conference

 Monday, November 10, 2025, ICBO 2025 Main Conference Day 2

-11:30am-12:00pm ET Representing Dental Caries and Dysbiosis within the Oral Microbiome in the Oral Health and Disease Ontology (Corresponding Author: William D. Duncan)
+11:30am-12:00pm ET Representing Dental Caries and Dysbiosis within the Oral Microbiome in the Oral Health and Disease Ontology (Speaker: William D. Duncan; Moderator: Matthew Lange)

 12:00pm-12:10pm ET Break

-12:10pm-12:40pm ET Utilizing BERTopic Modeling for Concept Discovery in the Domain of Gerotranscendence and Solitude (Presenter: B. Damayanthi Jesudas)
+12:10pm-12:40pm ET Utilizing BERTopic Modeling for Concept Discovery in the Domain of Gerotranscendence and Solitude (Speaker: B. Damayanthi Jesudas; Moderator: Bill Duncan)

 12:40pm-12:50pm ET Break